PhD in Economics

 How to apply

-Candidates need to apply (1) to the Host institution (Ecole Polytechnique or ENSAE) and (2) to the University of Paris-Saclay.
+Candidates need to apply (1) to a Host institution (Ecole Polytechnique, ENSAE ParisTech, ENS Paris Saclay and Université Paris Sud) and (2) to the Université of Paris-Saclay.
 The two application processes are separate and both applications must be completed.
 Admission of candidates who are currently in their second year of master is conditional upon obtaining their degree.

 Candidates are strongly encouraged to contact faculty members prior to applying in order to select potential advisors.